SantoshDhirwani/benchmark_ethereum/README.md

 Our goals were to achieve :
 1) Performance Benchmarking.
-Benchmarking the performance of private Ethereum with Proof-of-Authority consensus  while maximizing Throughput depending on Block size and Block interval.
+Benchmarking the performance of private Ethereum with Proof-of-Authority consensus  while maximizing throughput depending on block size and block interval.
 2) Automation.
 Scaling dynamically the SUT and to derive and present a few high-level guidelines reducing the complexity of implementing and running blockchain benchmarking performance, which would be valuable to developers and deployment engineers.